RedHatQE/ocp-addons-operators-cli/README.md

 Each `--addon` or `operator` accept args, the format is `arg=value;`
 ###### Common args:
 * `name=name`: Name of the operator/addon to install/uninstall
-* `timeout=300`: timeout to wait for the operator/addon to be installed/uninstalled
+* `timeout=300`: timeout in seconds to wait for the operator/addon to be installed/uninstalled

 ###### Addon args:
 * `rosa=true`: Use rosa cli to install/uninstall the addon